laneslexicon/lexicon_documentation/docs/options/options_shortcuts.md

 **Note**: shortcuts related to bookmarks are set [here](options_bookmarks.md).
 They are listed here for completeness.

-**Note**: when setting shortcuts do not use the sequences that has been setup as the bookmark add and jump prefixes i.e Ctrl+B and Ctrl+J.
+**Note**: when setting shortcuts do not use the sequences that has been setup as the bookmark add and jump prefixes i.e Ctrl+B and Ctrl+J in the above example.

-Since the shortcuts are saved in the configuration file it is possible to set them by editing the file.
+Since the shortcuts are saved in the configuration file it is possible to set them manually by editing the file.
 When doing this always wrap the text in quotes, like this:

     Options="Ctrl+O,P"